pyMatJ/pyGTM/readme.md

-As of March 2020, it furthers implements the layer-resolved absorption method proposed in [Passler, N. C., Jeannin, M. and Paarmann, A.,](https://arxiv.org/abs/2002.03832) A Matlab code is also aailable for this update on [zenodo](https://zenodo.org/record/3648041).
+As of March 2020, it furthers implements the layer-resolved absorption method proposed in [Passler, N. C., Jeannin, M. and Paarmann, A.,](https://arxiv.org/abs/2002.03832) A Matlab code is also available for this update on [zenodo](https://zenodo.org/record/3648041).

-This Python implemetation also relies on inputs from D. Dietze's FSRStools code https://github.com/ddietze/FSRStools
+This Python implementation also relies on inputs from D. Dietze's FSRStools code https://github.com/ddietze/FSRStools

 Please cite the associated publications if you use this code.